IP-CAM/CardGate-extension-for-Opencart-v.2.3.x/README.md

 10. Click on the **Edit** button of this payment method and set the **Plugin Status** to **Active**.

-11. Repeat steps 9 through 10 for each payment method you wish to activate.
+11. Repeat steps 9 and 10 for each payment method you wish to activate.

 12. Go to [My CardGate](https://my.cardgate.com/), choose **Sites** and select the appropriate site.